ExaDigiT/SimulationServer/README.md

 ## Downloading FMU models
 You can run the job and power simulation without downloading any FMU models.
 But to use the cooling simulation you'll need to download FMU models into the `models` directory.
 You can download `Simulator_olcf5_base.fmu` from https://code.ornl.gov/exadigit/fmu-models if you have access.
+(The FMU models aren't currently publicly available.)

 ## Deploying